 Which is the best health insurance if I suffer from high blood pressure?

-Raised blood pressure can usually be controlled by maintaining a healthy lifestyle and by taking prescribed medication.
+Raised blood pressure can usually be controlled by monitoring your blood pressure readings; maintaining a healthy lifestyle and/or by taking prescribed medication.
+It is estimated that around 5 million people with high blood pressure are undiagnosed in England and insurance companies usually take the view that if you've been diagnosed with high blood pressure, it is likely that it is being monitored and therefore less likely to cause more serious health problems.
 The NHS does a very good job of controlling the condition for most people and so it is unlikely you would need to access the services provided by a private health insurance company in order to treat the condition.
-Health insurance providers will automatically exclude any claims arising from a condition in which you have received treatment, advice or medication in the last 5 years, however Axa PPP has a slightly different moratorium definition which means you could end up with a more comprehensive policy.
+Health insurance providers will automatically exclude any claims arising from a condition in which you have received treatment, advice or medication in the last 5 years, however Axa has a slightly different moratorium definition which means you could end up with a more comprehensive policy.

 Can I get health insurance cover for high blood pressure on a fully medically underwritten health insurance policy?